Joe Hergert

 Joseph Martin Hergert (June 7, 1936 – January 16, 2016) was an American college and professional football player who was a linebacker and placekicker in the American Football League (AFL) for two seasons during the early 1960s.
 Hergert played college football for the University of Florida, and thereafter, he played professionally for the Buffalo Bills of the AFL.

-Early years
+Early life

 Hergert was born in Wilkes-Barre, Pennsylvania.
 He attended Mainland High School in Daytona Beach, Florida, and played high school football for the Mainland Buccaneers.

 College career

 Hergert attended the University of Florida in Gainesville, Florida, where he played for coach Bob Woodruff's Florida Gators football team from 1956 to 1958.
-During his three seasons as a Gator, he played multiple positions, including center, fullback, linebacker and placekicker.
+During his three seasons as a Gator, he played multiple positions, including center, fullback, linebacker, and placekicker.